celariss/midimator/README.md

 ##
 > **Note :**
 > some commands offer the possibility to create a virtual midi device, but it does not work on Windows.
-> If you need a virtual device on Windows, you must use a virtual midi driver, like :
+> If you need a virtual device on Windows, you must use a virtual midi loop, like :
 > - LoopBe1 (https://www.nerds.de/en/download.html) : Works with Windows 7 - 11
 > - LoopMidi (https://www.tobias-erichsen.de/software/loopmidi.html) : Works with Windows 7 - 10